CSE3320-Fall-2023/egos-2000/ASSIGNMENT2.md

 ## Requirements

+### Scheduler
+CHange the scheduling in scheduler.c from a round robin to a multi-queue priority scheduler.
+Priorities are represented as integers from 1 to 10 with 1 being the highest priority.
+Each priority level must have its own queue.
+The scheduler shall select the process from the queue with the highest priority level to run.
+To keep from starving processes, your scheduler must implement aging.
+Each time all the processes in a priority level are run every process with priority levels lower are moved up a priority level.
+For example, if the priority level 1 queue completes then before those processes are run again all priority two processes a temporarily promoted to priority one.
+All priority three processes are temporarily promoted to prioirity two, etc.  Once a process is allowed to run it is returned back to its original priority.

+You must keep both schedulers, the round robing and your new scheduler.
+You will use a #define and #ifdef / #endif to choose the scheduler you want to compile into your OS.

-1. ### Implement setprio
+### Implement setprio
 Implement the setprio system call to allow processes to set their priority.

 ### Process control blocks
 To the process control block add:
 1. Priority, an integer from 1 to 10
+2. Current aged priority
-2. Number of context switches, an integer representing the nunmber of times a process is scheduled to be run by the scheduler
+3. Number of context switches, an integer representing the nunmber of times a process is scheduled to be run by the scheduler

 ### ps
 Add functionality to the ps command in ps.c to display: